cosmincatalin/hbase-cluster/readme.md

 ## Overview

 Use this ready-made cluster as your starting point to experimenting with Hadoop 2.4.
-You have total freedom in modifying it to match your needs while having a solid foundation to strat with.
+You have total freedom in modifying it to match your needs while having a solid foundation to start with.

 ## Quick start